 +44 (0) 207 8227325

-The Coronavirus Bill was published on Thursday, accompanied by 58 pages of Explanatory Notes and a 76-page Impact Assessment.
-As introduced to the Commons, its 329 pages contain a raft of emergency powers in 5 main areas:
+The Coronavirus Bill ("the Bill") was published on Thursday 19 March, accompanied by 58 pages of Explanatory Notes and a 76-page Impact Assessment.
+As introduced to the Commons, its 329 pages contained a raft of emergency powers in 5 main areas:

 Prior to the publication of the Bill, the Joint Committee on Human Rights (“JCHR”) published a Briefing Note summarising the key human rights issues that were likely to arise from the Government’s response to COVID-19.
 Secretary of State for Health Matt Hancock certified the provisions of the Bill as compatible with ECHR rights pursuant to section 19(1)(a) of the Human Rights 1998.
 This is in keeping with the approach taken in most Council of Europe Member States, notwithstanding Latvia’s derogation from Articles 8 and 11 ECHR, Article 2 of Protocol 1 and Article 2 of Protocol 4 to the ECHR on 15 March 2020.
 The Memorandum from the Department of Health and Social Care to the Joint Committee and Human Rights which responds to some of the issues foreseen by the JCHR runs to some 31 pages.
 It is replete with references to potential breaches of provisions of the ECHR, in particular, Articles 2, 3, 5, 6, 8 9, 11 and 14 ECHR.